gSchool/spotify-albums-and-tracks/readme.md

 # Spotify API Assignment

-Spotify has a wondeful public API.
-Lets explore API usage using music because music is awesome.
+Spotify has a wonderful public API.
+Let's explore API usage using music because music is awesome.
 Your task will be to explore some of the endpoints that Spotify offers us.
 You'll want the documentation:

 [https://developer.spotify.com/web-api/](https://developer.spotify.com/web-api/)

-Outside of the documentation, which is expansive, spotify offers an 'api console' which will create requests on your behalf.
-It's a lot like Postman, check it out:
+Outside of the documentation, which is expansive, Spotify offers an 'api console' which will create requests on your behalf.
+It's a lot like [Postman](https://www.getpostman.com/), check it out:

 [https://developer.spotify.com/web-api/console/](https://developer.spotify.com/web-api/console/)